shagun111997/WA-RoPE-Transformer-HSI-Skin-Cancer-Classification/README.md

 This repository provides the implementation of a WA-RoPE Transformer-based framework for hyperspectral skin cancer classification.
 It includes preprocessing, training, and testing modules, along with a dataset link and documentation, enabling reproducibility and facilitating further research and development.

-This repository contains the official implementation of our manuscript.
+This repository contains code directly associated with a manuscript currently under review at *The Visual Computer*.

+If you use this code in your research, please cite the corresponding manuscript.
+Full citation details will be updated upon publication.

 ## 📌 Overview
 We propose a **Wavelength-Aware Rotary Positional Embedding (WA-RoPE) Transformer** for hyperspectral skin cancer classification.